-Program for the Education and Enrichment of Relational Skills (PEERS®) is a 14-week evidence-based social skills intervention for motivated teens in middle school or high school who are interested in learning ways to help them make and keep friends.
-During each group session teens are taught important social skills and are given the opportunity to practice these skills in session during real play activities (e.g. playing sports, board games, etc.).
+Program for the Education and Enrichment of Relational Skills (PEERS®) is a 16-week evidence-based social skills intervention for motivated adolescents in middle school or high school who are interested in learning ways to help them make and keep friends.
+During each group session adolescents are taught important social skills and are given the opportunity to practice these skills in session during socialization activities (e.g. playing sports, board games, etc.).

 Parents are taught how to assist their teens in making and keeping friends by providing feedback through coaching during weekly socialization homework assignments.

 Enrollment is limited.
-Classes are on Wednesday evenings at UCLA; group instruction is provided in English.
+Classes are on Wednesday evenings from 4:30-6:30pm or 6:30 to 8:00pm at UCLA.
+Group instruction is provided in English.
 Regular attendance is imperative.
 Parent participation is required.

 Topics of Instruction: